garrido-mosqueira/hexagonal-architecture/README.md

       so please ensure the API works and prepare some mocks (Postman, curl or any preferred HTTP/REST tools)

-How to understand the counter:
+How to understand the task:
   - consider the provided challenge as an application with some existing functionality, which was used to "generate" a file and download it
   - fix current issues to make the application runnable